M&W Custom Trombones

-In 2006, after having played on Greenhoe products for some time, Matthew moved from Australia to Wisconsin to work for that company.
-Matthew felt very honored to be associated and involved with the manufacturing of those fine trombones.
-During this time, Matthew's skills were focused and honed to an exceptionally high level.
+In 2006, Matthew took a leave of absence from his job with the Australian Opera and Ballet Orchestra and moved from Australia to Wisconsin to work for Greenhoe Trombones.
+Matthew felt very honored to be a part of the manufacturing team of those fine trombones of that time.
+Matthew's skills were focused and honed to an exceptionally high level.
 After the Greenhoe shop closed in 2012, Matthew worked as a technician for the Getzen company for 12 months.

-Matthew lives in Jackson, Wisconsin, with his wife Sue, the M&W office manager and also a musician, and her two boys.
+Matthew lives in Jackson, Wisconsin, with his wife Sue (who is the M&W office manager and also a musician) and her two sons.
 He enjoys building Scale Model Aircraft in his spare time, and is an award winner in that field.
 He is also a regular contributor to Finescale Modeler Magazine, a publication he has read since it's first issue in 1982.

 Michael D. McLemore is a native of Grady, Arkansas.
 Growing up on his family’s farm, Michael was mechanically curious and loved taking things apart to see how they worked.
 Michael’s father was also a gifted mechanic and welder which influenced and helped foster Michael’s curiosity of “how to build and make things work”.